isotope11/d3.chart.candlestick/README.md

 # d3.chart.candlestick

 A candlestick chart for d3.chart.
+See [an example here](http://isotope11.github.io/d3.chart.candlestick/example/index.html)

 ### Sample Use